Syabda Perkasa Belawa: 2022

 On 18 April 2022, he was called up to the Indonesia national team for the 2022 Thomas Cup in Nonthaburi, Thailand.
 The team failed to defend their title after suffering a 0–3 final defeat to India, winning their first title against the record 14-time champions.
 In June, Syabda won the Lithuanian International after beating fellow Indonesian player Alwi Farhan.
 In November, Syabda won the Malaysia International after beating Chinese player Lei Lanxi.

 2023

 In 2023, Syabda only got a chance to play at the Iran Fajr International.
 He won the title after defeating Malaysian Justin Hoh in three games.

 Death

 On March 20, Syabda was involved in a traffic accident at Pemalang-Batang Toll Road.
 He was travelling from Bekasi to Sragen with his parents and siblings to attend the funeral of his late grandmother.
 The car his father was driving hit a truck at high speed.
 His mother was pronounced dead on the scene, while Syabda sustained severe head injuries.
-He briefly received treatment at the Al-Ikhlas Hospital in Pemalang before succumbing to his injuries.
+He briefly received treatment at the Al-Ikhlas Islamic Hospital in Pemalang before succumbing to his injuries.
 Syabda's elder sister Diana, his younger sister Tahta, and their father were also injured, but survived the accident.

 Syabda was buried in a public cemetery in Sumberejo Village in Sragen, together with his mother and grandmother.